Famous blue logos: Companies with blue logos

 IHOP Logo

-The IHOP emblem, known as the International House of Pancakes, stands out prominently in a panoply of blue logos.
+The IHOP emblem, the International House of Pancakes, stands out prominently in a panoply of blue logos.
 While many fast-food chains prefer warmer and more appetizing colors, blue has a unique charm and connotation.
 Often associated with global enlightenment and unity, this hue has found its rightful place in IHOP’s branding.

 Blue, with its calming and unifying hues, can evoke a sense of inclusivity and openness.
-Using a color that evokes global resonance is strategic for a brand with the word “International” in its name.
+Using a color that evokes global resonance is strategic for a brand with “International” in its name.
 It can symbolize a place where people from different walks of life meet because of a shared love of pancakes and diverse culinary offerings.

 KLM